 PCI DSS compliance

 The largest card networks have developed a PCI DSS standard that contains 12 clauses covering all aspects of payment data protection, including procedures for handling data breaches, encryption protocols, and logging access attempts.
 Compliance with the PCI DSS is not a one-time event but an ongoing process of tracking operations, testing security systems, maintaining information security policy, and passing annual audits.
+That's why it's an essential indicator that helps to select a secure payment gateway.

 Masking is a simple security method that replaces the original data with other values, such as null, constant or synonymical to actual structured data.
 There are two types of masking: static data masking (SDM) and dynamic data masking (DDM).
 SDM is permanent and unretrievable, meaning that authorised users can access the original data while unauthorised users will see it masked.
 DDM is reversible, meaning that authorised users can access both masked and unmasked versions of the data.
 It is particularly useful for testing or quality assurance because it prevents sensitive data disclosure while preserving its analytical value.
 It also helps with secure data display, e.g. showing only the last four digits of a credit card number on screen rather than all 16 digits.